 We become attached to our way needing to ‘be right’ for everyone, especially those close to us who are now hurting us with their ‘disrespect, disobedience, or disregard’ for not meeting OUR right way!
 We make other people’s choices our responsibility, and forget that it is their responsibility.
 We have no control over how someone else thinks, responds or behaves.
 We make it ‘personal’, and take it ‘personally’.

-We make others wrong with our need to “correct, convince, control or change them” (my 4 C’s of criticism and judgment).
+We make others wrong with our need to “correct/convince” (criticism), or “control/condemn” (judgment)” – the 4 C’s of criticism and judgment effectively imposing our “right” way.
 We justify our behaviour because after all, we’re right!
 Others treat us to their criticism and judgment.
 We become afraid of speaking our truth out of fear of how others will react, afraid we will hurt them, or simply to avoid conflict.
 There is one tiny problem.

 We don’t see the world as it is, but as we are.